I'm a Celebrity...Get Me Out of Here! (British TV series): Format

 In return for their appearance on I'm a Celebrity...Get Me Out of Here!, the celebrities are asked to nominate a charity to which the producers, ITV Studios, make donations.
 The celebrities themselves are also paid a fee to compensate them for possible loss of earnings while they are in the jungle.
 The money is raised by allowing viewers to vote by phone for the celebrity they would like to complete a "Bushtucker Trial" – a physical task usually involving snakes, spiders or other creepy-crawlies found in the jungle – and, later in each series, to vote for the celebrity they would like to see win the show.
-The final remaining celebrity is declared the winner of the show, and is branded the "King” or “Queen".
+The final remaining celebrity is declared the winner of the show, and is branded the "King" or "Queen" of the Jungle/Castle.

 Bushtucker trials

 Bushtucker trials are used in the show to allow the contestants to gain food and treats for camp.
 Bushtucker Trials take two formats: eating trials, or physical/mental tasks.
+For the 2025 series, ITV introduced a new rule in which the same celebrity cannot be voted to take part in a bushtucker trial for more than two consecutive days in a row.

 In the eating trials, contestants are required to eat a variety of different "jungle" foods.
 Each dish successfully eaten will gain the contestants one star, which equals one meal for camp (although the number of meals per star can vary).
 The foods that are required to be eaten can include: crickets (in a variety of forms, such as cooked into biscuits, blended into drinks or eaten dead), green ants, mealworms, witchetty grub, roasted spider or tarantulas, genitals of various animals, cockroach (prepared in various ways such as being cooked into biscuits, blended into drinks, eaten alive or dead).
 Other past foods include beach worms, bull's tongues, the anus of various animals, vomit fruits, cooked pigs' brains, various animal testicles, raw fish eyes, sheep eyes, blended rats or mice tails.
 Prior to the airing of the nineteenth series in 2019, ITV announced that eating trials would no longer contain live bugs.

 The second type of challenge is more of a physical or mental task that requires the contestants to perform activities to gain stars.
 These can include searching through dung, going through tunnels, negotiating obstacles on high wires, or performing other tasks.